History of the site

 The location of today’s bunker and the adjacent area had a very dynamic development.
 You can see how it has changed over time according to the requirements of the army in the following photos.

-It has changed from the original fields and the First Republic quarry through a tank training area to a top-secret military complex.
+It changed from the original fields and the First Republic quarry through a tank training area to a top-secret complex of an army and civilian connecting node.

 It is currently owned by the private company Flenexa plus s.r.o., which is gradually breathing new life into the area.
 Housing construction, innovative activities such as a modern form of technological agriculture in the form of an aquaponic farm, a machining workshop and, last but not least, activities related to the opening of the bunker to the public.
 The bunker area is a popular tourist destination.